mikegrudic/pytreegrav/README.md

 # Planned Features

-* Greater OpenMP parallelism, e.g. in the tree-build algorithm.
+* Greater parallelism, e.g. in the tree-build algorithm, support for massive parallelism
 * Support for computing approximate correlation and structure functions.
-* Gravitational softening with abitrary kernels.

 Stay tuned!
+If there is any feature that would make pykdgrav useful for your project, just let me know!